rafael-robsonn/repomind/README.md

 Multi-agent system that **learns your repository** first (AST + 3D knowledge graph), then runs **context-aware** code review on your PRs.

+## > **Note: This application is designed to run locally for privacy and performance.
+Follow the installation guide below to run the demo.**

 ---

 ## 🎯 Key features